tomcatmanager/tomcatmanager/docs/commandline.rst

 In addition to redirecting with the shell, there are several command line switches that change what's included in the output.
 These options correspond to :ref:`Setting
-<interactive:Settings>` you can change in :doc:`Interactive Use <interactive>`.
-All of
+<interactive/settings:Settings>` you can change in :doc:`interactive use
-the settings default to ``False``, but be aware that you may have altered them your :ref:`Interactive:Configuration File`, which is read on startup.
+<interactive/tomcatmanager>`.
+All of the settings default to ``False``, but be aware
+that you may have altered them your :doc:`configuration file
+<interactive/configfile>`, which is read on startup.

 ==========================  ====================  =====================================
 Option                      Setting                 Description